Shop Local, Pittsburgh: Lawrenceville

-Second, you will get better, more personal service than Amazon could ever deliver.
-Our shopkeepers know you.
-They see you when you’re out to dinner.
-They wave to you at the grocery.
-Plus, they know what’s important to you.
+Shopping small also gives you better, more personal service than Amazon could ever deliver, pun intended.
+Shopkeepers tend to get to know you: They see you when you’re out to dinner; they wave to you at the grocery; plus, they know what’s important to you.
 All of that comes into play every time you enter their spaces.

-Third, you will find a host of special and unique products.
+You’re also more likely to find a host of special and unique products.
 Outfox the algorithms that direct your online buying with fresh, original choices!
-Look for the unique, the unusual, the handmade: all of the things you won’t find in big-box stores.
+Look for the unique, the unusual, the handmade — all of the things you won’t find in big-box stores.

-Fourth, it’s healthier for the planet, and for you!
+Even better, visiting your local stores is healthier for the planet and for you!
 All those blue delivery vans and their cardboard boxes take an environmental toll.
-Reduce the carbon emissions and packaging waste…and get your steps in by walking around town.
-You’ll feel better, and you’ll know you’ve done just a little for our the planet as well as for our community.
+Reduce carbon emissions and packaging waste… and get your steps in by walking around town.
+You’ll feel better, and you’ll know you’ve done just a little for the planet as well as for our community.

 Shop Lawrenceville